aptrn/stocaudio-modules/README.md

 ### Polyclock

-This is a polyphonic clock multiplier/divider with Swing
+This is a polyphonic clock multiplier/divider with Swin

 - Channel number is set by the Clock input